 Founded in 2005 and based in San Francisco, Prosper was the first peer-to-peer lender in the United States.
-Over the years, they have helped nearly 1 million customers borrow over $16 billion.
+Over the years, it has helped over 1 million customers borrow over $17 billion.

-Prosper launched their home equity line of credit (HELOC) product in 2019.
+Prosper launched its home equity line of credit (HELOC) product in 2019.
 So far, it’s only available in a few states, but Prosper hopes to partner with several banks to make the product more widely available.
-According to their press release, they’re working to “dramatically improve the HELOC application process and reduce the time from application to closing.”
+According to its press release, it’s working to “dramatically improve the HELOC application process and reduce the time from application to closing.”

 The online application is easy.
 Potential borrowers will get a personalized rate quote within minutes and funds delivered in just a few weeks.

-- Quick approval time: After filling out the online application, most customers receive funds via direct deposit in just a few weeks.
+- Quick funding: After filling out the online application, most customers receive funds via direct deposit in just a few weeks.

 - Annual HELOC fee: After the first anniversary of your HELOC, you will be charged an annual fee of $75.

-- Limits on covered closing costs: BBVA will cover closing costs ranging from $10,000 to $500,000, but only if you draw $10,000 within the first 30 days.
-Also, if you pay back your HELOC within two years, you’ll be charged for any of the closing costs covered by BBVA.
+- Limits on covered closing costs: Prosper will cover closing costs on HELOCs ranging from $10,000 to $300,000, but only if you draw $10,000 within the first 30 days.
+Also, if you pay back your HELOC within two years, you’ll have to pay back any closing costs.

 - Limited availability: Prosper’s HELOC is currently available only in Arizona, Alabama, Florida and Texas.

-Propser’s new HELOC was just recently launched; currently it’s only available in four states: Alabama, Arizona, Florida and Texas.
-The minimum amount you can borrow varies by state, but you won’t be able to borrow any more than 90 percent of your home’s equity.
+Prosper’s HELOC was launched in 2019, and currently it’s only available in four states: Alabama, Arizona, Florida and Texas.
+The minimum amount you can borrow varies by state, but you won’t be able to borrow any more than 85 percent of your home’s equity.

-As with most HELOCs, you’ll pay just interest during the 10-year draw period, but with Prosper, however, this monthly payment has a minimum amount of $75.
+As with most HELOCs, you’ll pay just interest during the draw period, but with Prosper, this monthly payment has a minimum amount of $75.

-Your APR will be based on the Prime Rate plus a margin based on several factors including your credit score and payment history.
-Current APRs range from 5.55 percent to 11 percent.
-Your APR has a ceiling rate of 18 percent and will never go below 3.5 percent during your loan.
-A 1 percent discount is offered if you pay from a BBVA account.
+Your APR will be based on the prime rate plus a margin based on several factors, including your credit score and payment history.
+Current APRs range from 3.80 percent to 10.25 percent.
+Your APR has a ceiling rate of 18 percent and will never go below 2.50 percent during your loan.
+A 1 percent discount is offered if you set up automatic payments from a BBVA account.

 During your HELOC draw period, you can decide to convert a line from a variable rate to a fixed rate.
 You can only have up to three fixed-rate balances at a time, and you can only request two within a one-year period.
 After your first conversion, anytime you convert to a fixed-rate option, you’ll be charged a $75 fee.

 The amount of time you have to pay back your HELOC will depend on the amount you borrow.
-If your outstanding balance is less than $20,000, you will have a 10-year repayment schedule; for amounts greater than $20,000, you’ll have 15 years to pay off the balance.
+If your outstanding balance is less than $20,000 after the draw period, you will have a 10-year repayment schedule; for amounts greater than $20,000, you’ll have 15 years to pay off the balance.

 Your closing will take place at the BBVA branch location nearest you.
-But according to a Prosper customer service representative, they may be able to send you all the documents that require a signature so that you don’t need to travel for the closing.
+But according to a Prosper customer service representative, the lender may be able to send you all the documents that require a signature so that you don’t need to travel for the closing.

-Prosper doesn’t have any specific borrower requirements, but most of their customers have a minimum credit score of 640.
-Since they don’t pull a hard credit inquiry when you fill out the initial application, you can apply and see your rate instantly without it negatively affecting your credit score.
+Prosper doesn’t have any specific borrower requirements, but most of its customers have a minimum credit score of 640.
+Since it doesn’t pull a hard credit inquiry when you fill out the initial application, you can apply and see your rate instantly without it negatively affecting your credit score.

-Prosper’s website has everything you need to get started with your application.
-You can also email them at firstname.lastname@example.org (just don’t share any personal information this way) or call Prosper’s Home Equity Team at 800-954-2172 from Monday through Friday from 8 a.m. to 9 p.m.
-Eastern and Saturdays from 9 a.m. to 5:30 p.m.
+You can also email Prosper at email@example.com (just don’t share any personal information this way) or call Prosper’s Home Equity Team at 800-954-2172 from Monday through Friday from 8 a.m. to 9 p.m.
+ET and Saturdays from 9 a.m. to 5:30 p.m ET